fleschutz/PowerShell/Docs/check-smart-devices.md

 ## check-smart-devices.ps1 - Performs a selftest on your S.M.A.R.T.
 HDD/SSD devices.

-This script performs a selftest on your S.M.A.R.T.
+This PowerShell script performs a selftest on your S.M.A.R.T.
 HDD/SSD devices.
        It requires smartctl (smartmontools package) and admin rights.

 ## Parameters